geoff-m/robot-pathfinding/README.md

 # robot-pathfinding
-Contains demo implementations of traditional and novel path-planning algorithms
+Contains demo implementations of traditional path-planning algorithms.

+Also contains abstractions of V-REP robots (using the remote API).